electric-cloud/EC-ESX/help/procedures/PowerOn/preface.md

 Power on the specified virtual machine and optionally
-            create an CloudBees Flow resource for the virtual machine.
+            create an CloudBees CD resource for the virtual machine.